Calgary Flames: Presidents' Trophies and Stanley Cup Final (1985–1990)

-In 1989, due in part to Cliff Fletcher's diplomatic efforts, the Soviets gave permission for a select group of Soviet hockey players to sign with NHL teams.
-The first of these players was Sergei Pryakhin.
-Although Pryakhin never became an NHL regular, his arrival blazed a trail for the large number of Russian players who entered the NHL beginning in 1989–90.
-Sergei Makarov joined the Flames that season and, though already in his 30s, became the fifth Flame to win the Calder Memorial Trophy as the NHL's Rookie of the Year.
+In 1989, the Soviets permitted a group of Soviet hockey players to sign with NHL teams beginning in 1989–90.
+Sergei Makarov joined the Flames that season and, though already in his 30s, became the fifth Flame to win the Calder Memorial Trophy as the NHL's rookie of the year.
 The selection proved controversial, prompting the NHL to amend the rules to exclude any player over age 26 from future consideration.
 That season, the team fell two points shy of their third-straight Presidents' Trophy with 99 points.
-Also that season, they won their third straight Smythe Division title.
-In the playoffs, they were dethroned in six games by the Los Angeles Kings.
-They did not win another playoff series until 2004, one of the longest such droughts in NHL history.
+In the playoffs, they were defeated in six games by the Los Angeles Kings.